orajhan-zz/Azure-OCI-Interconnection/README.md

 1. update provider.tf with your Azure account details
 2. Terraform Plan
 3. Terraform Apply
+4. Log into VM in Azure
+5. Conenct to Database or VM running in Oracle Cloud
 ```

 ### Known issue in Azure Terraform